Skip to content

 6. CookieYes

-Used by 1.5 million websites, CookieYes enables customers to create responsive and accessible consent banners for their websites and apps.
+Used by over 1.5 million websites, CookieYes enables customers to create responsive and accessible consent banners for their websites and apps.
 It doesn’t require any coding to set up, but banners can only be customized using CSS, so you will need some customized knowledge to tailor designs.
+It helps you comply with Privacy regulations like the GDPR in the EU and UK, LGPD in Brazil, POPIA in South Africa, CCPA in California and similar state-level laws in the US.

 Key CookieYes features